 Parenthood can feel overwhelming and frustrating for first-time parents.
-Get the practical advice for first time moms you need to hear.
+Get the practical advice for new moms you need to hear.

-First time moms have it hard.
 We enter a life-changing stage without knowing what we’re getting ourselves into.
-As much as we try to prepare, only in meeting our babies do we understand the challenges and joys of parenting.
+As much as we try to prepare for a newborn, only in meeting our babies do we understand the challenges and joys of parenting.
 We’re exhausted beyond belief while expected to nurture and provide for our little ones.

 If there was ever a “learn on the job” kind of job, parenthood would be it.